djalbat/easy/README.md

 The `Button` class has the following method:

-- `onClick` takes a handler which is invoked every time the left or middle button is clicked.
+- `onClick` takes a handler which is invoked every time the left or middle mouse button is clicked.

-The first parameter is the click handler, the second parameter is an optional value specifying which mouse button to listen for.
-The default is `Element.LEFT_MOUSE_BUTTON`, the other option being `Element.MIDDLE_MOUSE_BUTTON`.
+The first argument is the click handler, the second argument is an optional value specifying the mouse button, the default value being `Element.LEFT_MOUSE_BUTTON` and the other being `Element.MIDDLE_MOUSE_BUTTON`.
 Only the left and middle mouse buttons are supported, not the right button.
-The `Button` constructor also takes these two parameters in additional to the standard first argument.
+The `Button` constructor also takes these two arguments in addition to the standard first argument.

 The `Input` and `TextArea` classes both have the following methods: